 Principles of Feng Shui

-Here’s a sign in English and Chinese, which attempts to explain the application of feng shui principles in the design and location of the Ming Dynasty tombs:
+Here’s a sign in English and Chinese, which attempts to explain the application of feng shui principles in the design and location of the Ming Dynasty tombs or mausoleum:

 The Underground Palace?